TeamRizu/outfox-wiki/getting-started.md

 ## First-time setup

+To get the best experience, there are a few things you should do the first time you install Project OutFox.
+Some of these instructions assume use of the default theme Soundwaves.

 ### Selecting a game type

-The first time you launch Project OutFox, you will be prompted to select which **game type** you would like to begin with.
-Project OutFox supports a variety of **game types**, which simulate different types of rhythm games.
+The first time you launch Project OutFox without save data present, you will be prompted to select which **game type** you would like to begin with.
+Project OutFox supports a variety of game types, which simulate different types of rhythm games (including button layouts and, where applicable, gameplay behaviours specific to the game type).
 Game types are further-divided into **styles**, which include chart types such as single, double, etc.

 ![Screenshot of the Project OutFox game selection screen.](./_media/getting-started/select-game-type.png)